nwarder/exercises/eng/queuing.md

 High-Throughput Queuing Architecture
 ====================================

-You will be analyzing and architecting a high-throughput email queuing system (how relevant!).
+You will be analyzing and improving a high-throughput email queuing system (how relevant!).

 #### Overview

-Sendwithus had an initial queuing system that failed to scale in a few different ways.
-We'd like you to assess the bottlenecks of that system, and discuss possible solutions in detail with our engineering team.
+A long, long time ago, Sendwithus had an email pipeline that failed to scale in a few different ways.
+We'd like you to assess the bottlenecks of that system and discuss possible solutions in detail with our engineering team.

 Feel free to leverage any tools, technologies, and/or frameworks you're comfortable with;
 in fact we encourage you to use anything that will help you work faster.

 After the allotted time, you will demonstrate the following:

-* Where you think current bottlenecks exist
+* Where you think bottlenecks existed in the initial system
-* Possible solutions to remove those bottlenecks
+* Possible solutions to the suggested questions
 * What it would take to implement those solutions
 * Any side effects of implementation
 * Your thought process while working on the project

 This is an intentionally ambitious project for the time given. __We do not expect you to complete it__.

-We do expect you to accomplish as much as you can, and to learn what it would take to finish.
+We do expect you to accomplish as much as you can, and to treat this like a real-world engineering scenario.

 Inital Design